philcockfield/react-object/README.md

 ## TODO
-- function
 - date
 - editable
 - align twisty on text size change.
-- bug: Crashing on complex object in <Value> when too 6 fields.
+- bug: Crashing on complex object in <Value> when over the min fields.
-- show (...) when collapsed object is not showing all fields.
+- show ellipsis when collapsed object is not showing all fields.

 ## Explore the API in the [UIHarness](http://uiharness.com/)